carrojb/blog/_posts/2021-02-01-Hope in the words of Rashi.md

 This gives him what he wants use of our family land with no concern to those he's harmed.
 A year after he was removed, not once has he inquired or done anything to support my mother.
 That burden has fallen on me.
   <p>
 Before I wrote what I am thinking, I want to explain.
-I am a believer in a higher power call it divine call it God.
+I'm a believer in a higher power call it divine call it God.
 I am not a churchgoer; at best, I wander into a synagogue once or twice a year and worship as part of a community.
 And my task of keeping a journal, I wondered if this was too personal, but then I was reminded that is what a journal is.
 <p>
 Instead of church or synagogue, I try to believe and live my faith simply.
 In that, I fail miserably daily.
 But being a man of faith, scriptures have meaning.
 The Bible tells us, "You shall not hate your brother in your heart" (Leviticus 19:17) The best example is the story of Joseph and his brothers.
-In Rabbi Luzzatto's classic Mesillas Yesharim [ https://en.wikipedia.org/wiki/Mesillat_Yesharim ] I found this discussion, "Hate and revenge, too, are very difficult for man's spiteful heart to escape, for in view of his being extremely sensitive to insult and suffering great anguish because of it, revenge, which is the only thing which will put him at rest, is sweeter than honey to him" (Chapter 11).
+In Rabbi Luzzatto's classic <a href="https://en.wikipedia.org/wiki/Mesillat_Yesharim">Mesillas Yesharim </a> I found this discussion, "Hate and revenge, too, are very difficult for man's spiteful heart to escape, for in view of his being extremely sensitive to insult and suffering great anguish because of it, revenge, which is the only thing which will put him at rest, is sweeter than honey to him" (Chapter 11).
 Psychologically there is positive energy when someone wants something from us, and we are able to say no. I remember what you did to me.
 But that doesn't make it the right moral decision.
   <p>
 The Torah says, "Lo sikom — You shall not take revenge" (Leviticus 19:18).
 Rabbi Luzzato writes,
     <p><i>
 So, you forgo "the only thing which will put [you] to rest" and which "is sweeter than honey," and you want to say, "You don't deserve favor from me.
 But I am more of a mentsch [decent person] than you are, and I will do it for you."
-But the Torah states, "Lo sitor — You shall not bear a grudge" (ibid.).
+But the Torah states, "Lo sitor — You shall not bear a grudge".
 If you are able to do the favor, you should do it without comment"</i>.
 <p>
 But how do you find a forgiving heart in such circumstances?
 <p>